SatriaAdhiPradana/Python/README.md

 # Python
-Important Deprecation Note: This was a python3 compatibility port of https://github.com/SatriaAdhiPradana/Python which since then has added py.
+Important Deprecation Note: This was a python code collection compatibility port of https://github.com/SatriaAdhiPradana/Python which since then has added py.
 So you should use that.

 ---

-Python3 port for pure satria adhi pradana python client library, ported and being kept up to date by https://github.com/satriaadhipradana
+Python port for pure satria adhi pradana python client library, ported and being kept up to date by https://github.com/satriaadhipradana

 Please report issues and submit code changes to the github repository at: